Is your library technology stuck in the past? Do you still have an outdated, iron-fisted grip on time-consuming, resource-depleting processes?

 Interlibrary loan services allow a patron of one library to borrow books or receive photocopies of documents that are owned by another library.
 OCLA and Atlas Systems offer two high-powered options for library resource sharing and management:

-- The OCLC software saves you time by managing all of your library’s borrowing, lending and document delivery through a single interface.
+- OCLC and Ex Libris Rapido save you time by managing all of your library’s borrowing, lending and document delivery through a single interface.

-- The Odyssey software allows sites to send and receive electronic documents to other Odyssey sites, OCLC ILLiad sites and other vendor software that supports the Odyssey protocol.
+- Odyssey allows sites to send and receive electronic documents to other Odyssey sites, OCLC ILLiad sites and other vendor software that supports the Odyssey protocol.

 5. Cut down on the “clunk.”